 I’ll never forget when, twenty-six, I had my speech in the European Parliament in a special session about the requests from civil society for the Amsterdam Treaty (one of the many reforms of the European treaties).

-Utopia was still there, on the line of horizon.
-Apparently, my journey to get there was in stand-by.
+Utopia was still there, on the line of the horizon.
+Apparently, my journey to get there was on standby.
 From time to time, I even felt guilty as if I was betraying my purpose, but I was wrong.
 In fact- without even realizing – I was just sharpening my saw.

 And if I have a look back on my about twenty years of academic experience, I can tell you that utopia was the fil rouge connecting all I was writing or saying to my students.
 Even though – watching from outside – my life appeared more as a struggle to keep all together: job, family, children.

 In 2009 I had a new turning point: with a group of colleagues I founded the think tank The Group of Lecce and, on the long wave of the global financial crisis, I started drafting communiques with them on how to improve the governance of financial institutions, in other words, how to fix the world, once again.
 The fact that since 2005 I had researched on the governance of the international financial institutions appeared to me as a sort of sign.

 And I started attending the civil society policy forum convened twice a year by the International Monetary Fund and the World Bank on the occasion of their annual and spring meetings.
 I felt an activist again, in a different way.

 What’s more important, I met many full-time activists from different backgrounds and paths of life: people who make a personal issue of the distance between facts and values; who act as watchdogs of international institutions; who speak on behalf of the poor; who bring suggestions and solutions to global problems; who choose to live a life of commitment instead of having better paid jobs (jobs for which they often would be more than qualified).

 Once again, I measured the distance between committed people and institutions and I realized it wasn’t so big as many think.